Tuning orcharhino

 Decreasing performance impact of the pull-based REX transport

-When orcharhino Server is configured with the pull-based transport mode for remote execution jobs using the Script provider, orcharhino Proxy sends notifications about new jobs to clients through MQTT.
+When orcharhino Server is configured with the pull-based transport mode for remote execution jobs using the Script provider, orcharhino Proxy Server sends notifications about new jobs to clients through MQTT.
 This notification does not include the actual workload that the client is supposed to execute.
-After a client receives a notification about a new remote execution job, it queries orcharhino Proxy for its actual workload.
-During the job, the client periodically sends outputs of the job to orcharhino Proxy, further increasing the number of requests to orcharhino Proxy.
+After a client receives a notification about a new remote execution job, it queries orcharhino Proxy Server for its actual workload.
+During the job, the client periodically sends outputs of the job to orcharhino Proxy Server, further increasing the number of requests to orcharhino Proxy Server.

-These requests to orcharhino Proxy together with high concurrency allowed by the MQTT protocol can cause exhaustion of available connections on orcharhino Proxy.
+These requests to orcharhino Proxy Server together with high concurrency allowed by the MQTT protocol can cause exhaustion of available connections on orcharhino Proxy Server.
 Some requests might fail, making some child tasks of remote execution jobs unresponsive.
 This also depends on actual job workload, as some jobs are causing additional load to orcharhino Server, making it compete for resources if clients are registered to orcharhino Server.

-To avoid this, configure your orcharhino Server and orcharhino Proxy with the following parameters:
+To avoid this, configure your orcharhino Server and orcharhino Proxy Server with the following parameters:

 • MQTT Time To Live – Time interval in seconds given to the host to pick up the job before considering the job undelivered